Information for people living with type 2 diabetes

 People who attend support groups are more confident about managing their diabetes and are less likely to suffer depression or stress, because they feel they have the knowledge to better manage their diabetes.

-Support groups can give you the opportunity to meet others living with diabetes, receive the latest information, learn coping and management skills and build friendships with like-minded people.
+If you have been diagnosed with type 2 diabetes, support groups can give you the opportunity to meet others living with diabetes, receive the latest information, learn coping and management skills and build friendships with like-minded people.

 Diabetes Queensland is also here to offer support.
 When you become a member, you are connected to a community of over 33, 000 Queenslanders living with diabetes.
 Membership gives you access to expert advice, information and recipes, our quarterly Circle magazine, regular e-newsletters and programs and events.
 You also receive a 10% discount on all full priced items purchased at diabetesshop.com.